jaccomoc/jactl/docs/docs/integration-guide/overview.md

 Arrays of these types are also supported.

-It is also allowed that the value of a variable is `null` which can be used as a way to create the variable when there is no initial value that makes sense for it.
+It is also possible for the value of a variable to be `null` which can be used as a way to create the variable when there is no initial value that makes sense for it.

 Objects which are instances of a user defined Jactl class are also supported, so, if a previous script invocation has returned such a value, then this same value can be passed to another script invocation.
 Note that this requires